1986 Mozambican Tupolev Tu-134 crash: 2006 inquiry

 South African Minister of Safety and Security, Charles Nqakula announced on 2 February 2006 that the Machel death crash inquiry would be reopened.
 He told reporters in Parliament that all of South Africa's law enforcement agencies were expected to be involved in the probe, in co-operation with their Mozambican counterparts.
-In October 2006 the enquiry was expected to "be wrapped up before the end of the year" but there seems to be no further information available.
+In October 2006, the enquiry was expected to "be wrapped up before the end of the year" but there seems to be no further information available.

 Aftermath

 1996 anniversary

-A Mbuzini wreath laying ceremony on 17 October was attended by Graça Machel and addressed by Nelson Mandela.
+A Mbuzini wreath laying ceremony on 17 October 1986 was attended by Graça Machel and addressed by Nelson Mandela.
 Mandela declared the initial simple memorial a South African national monument and hailed Machel as a universal hero whose life exemplified the highest ideals of internationalism and universality.
 Mandela cautiously claimed that the precise chain of events leading to Machel's death were uncertain and elusive, and repeated an earlier promise that no stone would be left unturned to establish the full truth.

 1999 monument

 A Samora Machel Monument was erected at the crash site.
-Designed by Mozambican architect, Jose Forjaz, at a cost to the South African government of 1.5 million Rand (US$300,000), the monument comprises 35 whistling wind pipes to symbolise each of the lives lost in the air crash.
+Designed by Mozambican architect, Jose Forjaz, at a cost to the South African government of 1.5 million Rand (US$300,000), the monument comprises 35 whistling wind pipes to symbolise each of the lives lost in the accident.
 It was inaugurated on 19 January 1999 by Nelson Mandela, his wife Graça, and by President Joaquim Chissano of Mozambique.

 2006 anniversary

-At the 20th anniversary of the crash on 19 October 2006, South African president Thabo Mbeki declared the memorial a national heritage site.
+At the 20th anniversary of the crash, on 19 October 2006, South African president Thabo Mbeki declared the memorial a national heritage site.
 Leading up to the event, Mozambican president Armando Guebuza, who chaired the Mozambican inquiry in 1986, repeated a commitment to discover the truth about the incident, while President Mbeki, in his state of the nation address of 3 February 2006, mentioned that a satisfactory explanation was still lacking.
-In November 2006 Jacob Zuma, then ANC deputy president, said that Machel's death was unusual.
+In November 2006, Jacob Zuma, then ANC deputy president, said that Machel's death was unusual.

 Nelson Mandela's and Graça Machel's accusations

-At the Mandela-Machel wedding ceremony on 18 July 1998, Mandela was however reported to have announced that Samora Machel was murdered, without reference to the South African board of enquiry's findings.
-Graça Machel believes the air crash was no accident and attempted to track down her late husband's alleged killers.
+At the Mandela-Machel wedding ceremony on 18 July 1998, Mandela was reported to have announced that Samora Machel was murdered, without reference to the South African board of enquiry's findings.
+Graça Machel believes this crash was no accident and attempted to track down her late husband's alleged killers.
 In May 1999, Graça Machel said in an interview on SABC TV's News Maker programme that she remained convinced the apartheid government was responsible, and challenged former foreign minister Pik Botha to "come clean" about Samora Machel's death.
 Botha responded in a public interview on 16 May 1999 that although he had been one of the first people on the scene and was called on to identify Machel's body, the only facts he knew about the crash were the findings of the Margo Commission: